FluxML/FastAI.jl/docs/learning_methods.md

 ### Encoding and decoding

-There are only 3 methods we need to define before we can use our learning method to train models and make predictions:
+There are 3 methods we need to define before we can use our learning method to train models and make predictions:

 - `DLPipelines.encodeinput` will encode an image so it can be input to a model;
 - `DLPipelines.encodetarget` encodes a class so we can compare it with a model output; and